San7o/hive-operator/docs/DESIGN.md

 4. Read the (filtered) containers' PIDs
-5. Read the inodes + device id: this is done by calling `stat(2)` on the file in `/proc/<PID>/root/<FILE_PATH>` with the path provided in the operator's configuration and the PID from the previous point.
+5. Read the inodes + device id: this is done by calling `stat(2)` on the file in `/proc/<PID>/root/<FILE_PATH>` with the path provided in the operator's custom resource definition and the PID from the previous point.
 Both inode number and device id are needed to uniquely identify a file because different filesystems may have two different files but the same inode number, valid for Its filesystem.
 To handle this cases, we need to save the device id.
 If the file does not exist, the operato will handle this gracefully and just log a message.
 6. Add each inode + device id and other metadata to the database in the table identified by the running kernel identifier.
 The databse will make sure that there is only one entry per